ferdymercury/RPi-pHat-Thermocouple/README.md

 * **RX out** this terminal is the *output* data transmitted *to* the generator from genmon.
 This should be connected to pin 7 of the controller's molex connector.

 * The **Ground** terminal should be connected to pin 2 of the controller's molex connector.
 * The **5V** terminal should be connected to pin 1 of the controller's molex connector, which is a power source intended to power accessories.
 This circuit requires approximately 50mA (or less) from the power input.
-While a nominal +5V DC source is expected, there is an internal low-dropout (LDO) regulator on the board that should function with a 4V - 20V DC power input.
+While a nominal +5V DC source is expected, there is an internal low-dropout (LDO) regulator on the board that should function with a 4V - 16V DC power input.
+  Do not exceed 16VDC input.
+This power supply connection includes a reverse-polarity protection diode.

+When power is correctly connected, a green LED `Gen PWR` D20 should illuminate.

 ### J6 - External 1-wire bus connector